tuanlda78202/RP/ANNOUNCEMENTS.md

 # DISSCUSION
 ## Sun 28 Nov 12:00 PM
-We discussed the optimal problem to solve and divided the basic tasks for each member.
-Below is a table of tasks to do (to be completed by 15/12)

 | Member                       | Task                                                             |
 | :----                        | :----:                                                           |
 | Le Duc Anh Tuan              | Code CP                                                          |